MCJack123/craftos2/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots or recordings to help explain your problem.
 You can capture these using F2, F3, or F12.
+If CraftOS-PC has crashed, paste the stack trace here.

 **Environment (please complete the following information):**
  - OS: [e.g. Windows]